greenjoe/lambdaFromString/README.md

-# Java 8 &ndash; Lambda from String
+# Java &ndash; Lambda from String

 Sometimes you may want to load a function from your application configuration file instead of a single value.
 In that case you should probably use Nashorn JavaScript engine that comes with Java 8, as advised by [this stackoverflow answer](http://stackoverflow.com/a/22291144).
-However if, for some reason, you would like to stick to Java then this library might be a good choice for you.
+However, if for some reason you would like to stick to Java then this library might be a good choice for you.

 ## Reasons to use it
 LambdaFromString is a library that can generate a Java 8 lambda object at runtime from its code stored in a String.